-- a. is stored on the ELG Open Call Platform, which is only available to the call organising institution (Charles University CUNI); - b. some limited information needed for evaluation purposes (name, country, gender, topics of expertise, as well as CV and pdf of submitted project proposals) is also available to the ELG Pilot Board; - c. the data are processed on encrypted storage. - d.
-No personal information from either project evaluators or applicants is made public by ELG to the outside. - e.
-These data will be kept for five years after payment of the balance (in accordance with ELG's GA Article 18).
+- is stored on the ELG Open Call Platform, which is only available to the call organising institution (Charles University - CUNI); - 2. some limited information needed for evaluation purposes (name, country, gender, topics of expertise, as well as CV and pdf of submitted project proposals) is also available to the ELG Pilot Board; - 3. the data are processed on encrypted storage; - 4. no personal information from either project evaluators or applicants is made public by ELG to the outside; - 5. these data will be kept for five years after payment of the balance (in accordance with ELG's GA Article 18).